 These gaps need to be identified and addressed to harness environmental monitoring programs fully.
-Solving the technological, institutional, political, and legal challenges is not easy and need serious commitment and more stringent actions.
-Failure to consider these challenges increases the chances that a monitoring program will fail, and thus will affect the decision-making.
+Solving the technological, institutional, political, and legal challenges is not easy and needs serious commitment and more stringent actions.
+Failure to consider these challenges increases the chances that a monitoring program will fail and thus will affect decision-making.

 Fortunately, environmental awareness has already started gaining attention worldwide.
 Two factors that contribute majorly to the initiation of environmental inventory are technology and public participation.
 Recent technological developments have offered compact, low-cost environmental sensors that have made monitoring quite affordable and effective.
 These sensors also have the potential to monitor a wide range of variables automatically and analyze the data and convert the data to useable formats.